themayursinha/blog/_posts/2026-09-18-i-tested-a-model-that-refuses-to-write-anything.md

 ---
 layout: post
 title: "I Tested a Model That Refuses to Write Anything"
-subtitle: "It came back 47 times cheaper than Haiku 4.5, and on 34 cases its accuracy was within two decisions of it.
-The differences that survive the sample size are structural."
+subtitle: "It came back 47 times cheaper than Haiku 4.5 and landed 23 of 34 decisions against 27.
+At this sample size nothing about accuracy separates any of the five models, so what is left to act on is structural."
 date: 2026-09-18
 categories: [ai, security, architecture]
 tags: [ai, security, agents, detection-engineering, evaluation, calibration]
-description: "A decision-native model cost 47 times less than Claude Haiku 4.5 and landed 14 of 20 and 9 of 14 decisions against Haiku's 16 of 20 and 11 of 14.
-On this sample the accuracy gap is two decisions, so what is left worth acting on is the structure: which questions a model should never be asked, and why a confidence threshold is not a safety control."
+description: "A decision-native model cost 47 times less than Claude Haiku 4.5 and landed 23 of 34 decisions against Haiku's 27, which is two behind on each of the two workflows.
+Five models spanning a 438x range in run cost sat inside the same noise band.
+What is left worth acting on is the structure: which questions a model should never be asked, and why a confidence threshold is not a safety control."
 share-img: /img/decision-model-tradeoff.svg
 related_posts:
   - "AI Safety Without AI Security Is Not Safety"